crispzips/arcgisstorymaps/README.md

 There are a few ways to get a basemap tile set that isn't included as one of the default 12 maps in ArcGIS online.
 * To manually add a tile layer from the web, refer to the above blogpost
-* The easiest is just to locate a basemap layer on the ArcGIS public server and, while logged into your ArcGIS Online account, have that basemap "Open in Map Viewer".
+* The easiest way is just to locate a basemap layer on the ArcGIS server and, while logged into your ArcGIS Online account, have that basemap "Open in Map Viewer".

 ![ArcGIS open public map tile layer in map view](/images/storymapS1.png)